 On that point, it’s worth bearing in mind that some wines are “built” to age and can therefore command a price premium as they get older.
 All of which means that judges’ tastes and scores represent a bit of a static picture and that a wine tasted at one moment in time may taste very different 12 months later.

-So, now we know which are the more expensive Spanish wines on the market - and how much we’d have to re-mortgage the house to get hold of them!
+So, now we know some of the more expensive Spanish wines on the market – and how much we’d have to re-mortgage the house to get hold of them!

 Which Spanish wines are most popular?